groupdocs-conversion/GroupDocs.Conversion-for-.NET/Docs/content/conversion/net/developer-guide/troubleshooting/known-issues/set-license-under-mono-linux.md

 hideChildren: False
 ---

-If under Mono/Linux observe unexpected exceptions when license is set, but this exceptions do not appear without license, try to set the license by the one of the following two ways:
+Under Mono/Linux use one of the following ways to set the license:

 1. Set license with absolute path e.g